 For the 2021-22 financial year, council rate rises have been capped at 1.50%.

 Councils can apply for a higher cap if they can demonstrate community support and a critical need for spending on services or projects that requires a rate rise above the capped amount.

 How the rate cap works

 The rate cap limits the total amount a council can increase its rates each year based on the amount it levied in the previous year.

 The cap on rate increases provides Victorian councils with a clear framework to guide their budget planning and decision making.
 The framework ensures essential services continue to be delivered and that councils invest in necessary local infrastructure to meet community needs.

 Only the general rate and municipal charges part of a rates bill are subject to the rate cap.
 All other parts, such as waste charges and other user fees and levies, remain uncapped.

 The rate cap applies to the council’s total rate revenue and not individual properties.
-In many cases, individual rates bill may increase or decrease by more (or less) than the capped rise amount.
+In many cases, individual rates bills may increase or decrease by more (or less) than the capped rise amount.
 This may happen because:

 - the value of the property has increased or decreased in relation to the value of other properties in the council